cryptaliagy/autoscaler/README.md

 While I'm currently working to see if I can make this a properly functioning service, this is very much an in-development piece of work and is likely riddled with security problems that come from setting up infrastructure to run arbitrary code.

 For a production-ready Github Actions autoscaler, look at the [Github documentation](https://docs.github.com/en/actions/hosting-your-own-runners/autoscaling-with-self-hosted-runners)

+## Known Limitations

+- Using the Docker-based webhooks does not allow the use of "container" directives in workflow files.
+This would require the autoscaler to spin up VMs instead.

 ## Technology